danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getUnreadMentions.html" name="messages.getUnreadMentions">Get unread messages where we were mentioned: messages.getUnreadMentions</a>

 * <a href="messages.getUnreadReactions.html" name="messages.getUnreadReactions">Get unread reactions to messages you sent: messages.getUnreadReactions</a>

+* <a href="contacts.getLocated.html" name="contacts.getLocated">Get users and geochats near you, see here » for more info: contacts.getLocated</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getwebwarnings-string" name="getWebWarnings">Get various warnings to show to the user in the web UI: getWebWarnings</a>